-A Bank draft is a financial instrument which is purchased from the bank and is used for remitting it in a later stage by the second party.
+A Bank draft, also known as banker’s cheque, is a financial instrument which is purchased from the bank and is used for remitting it in a later stage by the second party.
 The second party, in a given time, can present this draft in any bank to withdraw the amount of money mentioned in the draft.
-It is also known as banker’s cheque.
 It is a guarantee, which is available for the draft holder that on presenting the same he will receive the specified amount.

 A demand draft is very effective/popular in Asia and Britain.
-It is not very effective in the united states but some banks do the financial guarantee work with their financial instruments, which are exercised there.
-It is very genuine and one of the safest ways to transfer a large amount for some big purchases also.
+It is not very effective in the united states, but some banks do the financial guarantee work with their financial instruments, which are exercised there.
+It is very genuine and one of the safest ways to transfer a substantial amount for some big purchases also.

 Types of Bank Draft

-Now we’re discussing various types that are as follows:
+Now we’re discussing various kinds that are as follows:

 #1 – Money Orders

 In this type, where the specified amount is being transferred from one place to another.
-This is also issued by banks on behalf of the customers.
+Banks also issue this on behalf of the customers.
 The money orders are sent from one place to another.
-It is also a financial instrument and the bank takes the responsibility to remit the same on the presentation of the order before them.
+It is also a financial instrument, and the bank takes the responsibility to remit the same on the presentation of the order before them.

 #2 – Demand Draft

 Demand drafts are one of the types of drafts.
 It is used where the payer and recipients are not at the same place.
 The money gets transferred into the bank accounts of the receivers on depositing the draft.
-Many days to day financial transactions is going on through this method.
+Many days today, financial transactions are going on through this method.

 #3 – Certified Checks